-In short, the technology places in effect a hybrid closed/open system.
+In short, the technology puts into effect a hybrid closed/open system.
 Thus it provides unlimited audience and revenue growth potential for all participating information providers.
 Equally important, it makes it efficient for consumers to access news and information they choose – without boundaries and without multiple accounts or IDs.

-Second, now please envision the business collaboration as an independent Information Trust Association.
-It would foster and enforce open protocols to allow registered users in closed systems to be recognized, selectively and privately use their credentials to transact with any other participating closed system.
-The ITA would be a public-benefit organization with a global perspective and governance.
+Second, now please envision the business collaboration as an independent Information Trust Exchange Governing Association (itega.org).
+It would foster and enforce open protocols to allow registered users in closed systems to be recognized, and to selectively and privately use their credentials to transact with any other participating closed system.
+ITEGA would be a public-benefit organization with a global perspective and governance.
 It would not itself produce content or have consumers as customers.
-It would fostering technology that allows private networks to join, do business and compete.
+It would foster technology that allows private networks to join, do business and compete.
 It would make and enforce marketplace rules respecting consumer privacy and choice.

-A summit of major news, information and technology providers is necessary to embrace the ITA, invoke needed technology and open the digital-content marketplace.
+A summit of major news, information and technology providers is necessary to embrace the ITEGA, invoke needed technology and open the digital-content marketplace.

 A key insight driving this vision is the the idea of the open “four-party” vs. closed “three-party” approach to information commerce.

-And so we began thinking: How could we develop a service that would allow news organizations to take on a new role referring their users to digital information from anywhere — and getting paid for doing so.
+And so we began thinking: How could we develop a service that would allow news organizations to take on a new role referring their users to digital information from anywhere — and getting paid for doing so?
 Then-colleagues David Oliver and Michael Callahan worked on a solution — which came to be called Clickshare.
-The core idea was that news organization (or internet service providers, we thought), would become agents for consumers — curators or stewards similar to a real-estate broker who represents the buyer instead of the seller.
+The core idea was that news organizations (or internet service providers, we thought), would become agents for consumers — curators or stewards similar to a real-estate broker — who represent the buyer instead of the seller.

 In days before the World Wide Web, information aggregators like Compuserve, AOL, Lexis-Nexis and others gathered information into their network and then sold it.
 Each was its own “silo” — you couldn’t move from one to the other without changing networks and logging on with a different ID.
 That’s the way Apple’s iTunes store works today.
 They look like this:

 In 1994, in the web information ecosystem, we expected there would be four parties — (1) the consumer end-user, (2) the vendor information provider (3) a neutral third-party who manages trust and transactions among all parties and (4) the consumer end-user’s agent.
-In this way, a user could have one account with a single must-trusted “Information Valet,” and that account would work at lots of other places — sort of like a credit card being presentable at stores worldwide.
+In this way, a user could have one account with a single most-trusted “Information Valet,” and that account would work at lots of other places — sort of like a credit card being presentable at stores worldwide.
 A good analogy is to Visa vs. American Express.
-Visa has no consumer accounts — it’s bank members do.
-Banks re the fourth party.
-All American Express cards have accounts at Amex — the third party.
+Visa has no consumer accounts — its bank members do.
+Banks are the fourth party.
+But all American Express cards have accounts at Amex — the third party.
 Like Apple and iTunes.